 Patricia Highsmith, author of Strangers on a Train, was never happy that people referred to her story as "Hitchcock’s Strangers on a Train" after his successful film adaptation.
-I can sympathise as, comparing the book and film, the the latter is so watered down and bland (same as how I also feel about "Hitchcock’s The Birds" compared with its literary counterpart by Daphne du Maurier).
+I can sympathise as, comparing the book and film, the the latter is so watered down and bland (same as how I feel about "Hitchcock’s The Birds" compared with its literary counterpart by Daphne du Maurier).

 Meaker recalled her horror at the changes in Highsmith's personality.
 She described the Highsmith you’ll read about on Wikipedia - misanthropic, cruel, racist; she preferred animals to people, and bred hundreds of snails in her garden at home in Suffolk, England.
 She once attended a London cocktail party with a "gigantic handbag" that "contained a head of lettuce and a hundred snails" who she said were her "companions for the evening".